top of page

 What makes child seminaries different from Daycares?

 While both child care centres and daycares provide care for young children, their core purpose is different.
-Daycares primarily concentrate on supervision and safety, ensuring children are looked after while parents work.
 Infant schools still emphasize structured early literacy programs designed to stimulate intellectual and emotional growth.

 Also, child seminaries follow a class aligned with early nonage education norms, focusing on knowledge, numeracy, motor development, and social gesture.